 1. It contributes to the formation of gallstones.

-The relationship between H.pylori and gallbladder diseases, specifically gallstones, is still a controversial matter due to conflicting studies and inconclusive reports.
-However, there is enough evidence to show that bacterial population of H.pylori increases the risk of developing cholesterol-type gallstones.
-There are different mechanisms responsible for this condition but recent studies have highlighted the role of H.pylori.
+The relationship between H.pylori and gallbladder diseases, specifically gallstones, is controversial due to conflicting studies and inconclusive reports.
+However, there is enough evidence to show that the bacterial population of H.pylori increases the risk of developing cholesterol-type gallstones.
+There are different mechanisms responsible for this condition, but recent studies have highlighted the role of H.pylori.

-According to a study published by the World Journal of Surgical Oncology, H.pylori releases a protein similar to that of an aminopeptidase enzyme which sets the stage for gallstone formation.
+According to a study published by the World Journal of Surgical Oncology, H.pylori releases a protein similar to an aminopeptidase enzyme which sets the stage for gallstone formation.
 This enzyme has cholesterol crystallization promoting abilities.
 Therefore, the presence of H.pylori can contribute to the formation of gallstones and serve as a starting point for infection around which a stone can develop.
-Aside from releasing proteins, it also produces soluble antigens that can lead to irregularities of the cycling of conjugated bile acids.
-This may result to abnormal transit time of bile acids.
+Aside from releasing proteins, it also produces soluble antigens that can lead to irregularities in the cycling of conjugated bile acids.
+This may result in the abnormal transit time of bile acids.

-Aside from the above-mentioned reasons, H.pylori’s impact on overall immune system is said to contribute indirectly to lithiasis or stone formation.
+Aside from the reasons mentioned above, H.pylori’s impact on the overall immune system indirectly contributes to lithiasis or stone formation.

 2. H. Pylori aggravates gallbladder inflammation.

 There are numerous known causes of chronic cholecystitis.
 One of them is the presence of bacterial infection in the biliary system.
-Various studies have shown that H. pylori is correlated with gallbladder inflammation, through the same mechanism that it contributes to the development of different gastrointestinal diseases.
+Various studies have shown that H. pylori are correlated with gallbladder inflammation through the exact mechanism that it contributes to the development of different gastrointestinal diseases.

-Lab tests prove that in an H. pylori infected gallbladder, the cells lining the gallbladder are destroyed, with swollen mitochondria and dilated endoplasmic reticulum.
-These are crucial parts of the cell needed for energy, as well as the production and transport of proteins.
+Lab tests prove that in an H. pylori-infected gallbladder, the cells lining the gallbladder are destroyed, with swollen mitochondria and dilated endoplasmic reticulum.
+These are crucial parts of the cell needed for energy and the production and transport of proteins.